RikudouSage/PhpScad/doc/brick.md

 > We could have used `Expression` straight away without doing a check first, but you would end up with something like
 > "8 * 2 - 0.2" in the resulting OpenSCAD code which I personally don't like

-Now one final touch, before we get to rendering: we will not be providing the render string directly but rather as an alias to existing PHP renderables:
+Now one final touch, before we get to creating our shapes: we will not be providing the render string directly but rather as an alias to existing PHP renderables:

 ```php